allegro/axion-release-plugin/docs/examples/examples.md

 ## Basic Allegro setup

 This is basic Allegro setup we use in most projects.
-Tag prefix is set to root project name and each version has branch name appended (unless on master).
+Tag prefix is set to root project name and each version has branch name appended (unless on *main*/*master*).
 This allows us on publishing snapshots of branches that are ready for testing:

     scmVersion {